 Note: If data is migrated from multiple storage systems, when the target storage port is shared, specify a value of 88 in the hostmodeoption parameter.
-This value can be specified when the host mode is set to HP.
+This

 '''

 RESPONSE:

 An instance of StorageArray

 .

 .
 (Attributes of StorageArray omitted)

 .

 List of 1 HostStorageDomain elements:

 An instance of HostStorageDomain

 objectID=HSDOMAIN.R800.10060.1.4

 portID=1

 portName=CL3-A

 domainID=4

 '''